“Can I Still Sue if I Was Partially at Fault in a Motorcycle Accident?”

 If your attorney proves that last clear chance applies, then the defense will not be able bar your recovery.

 The last clear chance doctrine is extremely complicated, which is why it is important to have an experienced trial attorney on your side.
-Attorneys Kurt Dixon and Gene Riddle recently obtained a $1,625,000 settlement using the last clear chance doctrine.
+Our attorneys recently obtained a $1,625,000 settlement using the last clear chance doctrine.
 In this case, a young woman crossed a busy highway.
 She was hit by a car and sustained injuries requiring lifetime care.
 At first, the defense argued that our client was contributorily negligent.
 However, our attorneys successfully argued the defendant had the “last clear chance” to avoid the accident, and we successfully recovered compensation for our client.

 The Bottom Line